HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 )
 }}

-[Much like last year](https://almanac.httparchive.org/en/2021/media#aspect-ratios), most images are landscape photos, and there is virtually no difference between the mobile and desktop numbers.
+[Much like last year](../2021/media#aspect-ratios), most images are landscape photos, and there is virtually no difference between the mobile and desktop numbers.
 Similar to 2021, this feels like a huge missed opportunity.
-As many-an-Instagrammer knows, portrait photos [render larger on mobile screens](https://uxdesign.cc/the-powerful-interaction-design-of-instagram-stories-47cdeb30e5b6) at full-width than square and landscape images do, and [drive higher engagement](https://www.dashhudson.com/blog/best-picture-format-instagram-dimension).
-Even when the source material is a landscape, we can and should try to tailor images for mobile screens, using [art direction](https://web.dev/codelab-art-direction/).
+As many-an-Instagrammer knows, portrait photos <a hreflang="en" href="https://uxdesign.cc/the-powerful-interaction-design-of-instagram-stories-47cdeb30e5b6">render larger on mobile screens</a> at full-width than square and landscape images do, and <a hreflang="en" href="https://www.dashhudson.com/blog/best-picture-format-instagram-dimension">drive higher engagement</a>.
+Even when the source material is a landscape, we can and should try to tailor images for mobile screens, using <a hreflang="en" href="https://web.dev/codelab-art-direction/">art direction</a>.

 Images' aspect ratios were clustered around "standard" values, such as 4:3, 3:2 and, in particular, 1:1 (square).
 In fact, 40% of all images had one of those three aspect ratios, and the top 10 aspect ratios accounted for nearly half of all `<img>`s: